harmonydata/harmonydata.github.io/content/en/blog/extract-process-data.md

 Let's go through these strategies together.
 Get ready to turn challenges into chances for creativity and better research quality.

-## **Let’s Understand the Basics of Data Extraction**
+## Data Extraction

-Pulling data from questionnaires is an important step in transforming the gathered responses into actionable insights.
+Pulling [data from questionnaires](/data-harmonisation/find-matching-and-common-items-in-questionnaires-and-surveys/) is an important step in transforming the gathered responses into actionable insights.
 This involves handling both structured and unstructured data.

 What’s the difference, you ask?
 Structured data is the kind that fits neatly into categories, such as the choices selected in a multiple-choice question.
 On the flip side, unstructured data includes the free-text responses where participants express their thoughts in their own words.